-Note carefully however that this Book deals with secular wisdom and examines and assembles the philosophies by which men live.
+Do not forget this Book deals with secular wisdom and examines and assembles the philosophies by which men live.
 It therefore would seem quite obvious, attractive, and real to us.
-But the author has initiated a search before and before he puts his own conclusion at the very start of the Book, he tells us in a very depressing tone:
+But at the end of his deep searching and detailed analysis of life Solomon tells us in a very depressing tone: